padogrid/bundle-geode-1-docker-debezium_ksqldb_confluent/README.md

 5. Drag the *Template* icon in the toolbar into the canvas.
 6. Select and add the *Kafka Live Archive* template from pulldown.
 7. Start the *Kafka Live Archive* group.
+8. [Ingest mock data into MySQL](#3-ingest-mock-data-into-the-nwcustomers-and-nworders-tables-in-mysql) to see data flow in Nifi.

 The *Kafka Live Archive* group generates JSON files in the `padogrid/nifi/data/json` directory upon receipt of Debezium events from the Kafka topics, `customers` and `orders`.
 Each file represents a Debezium event containing a database CDC record.
 Run the `perf_test` app again to generate Kafka events.